jackrobertscott/authpack-client-190806/documents/api/accessors.md

 ## Count accessors

-Used to count a collection of accessors.
+Used to count a group of accessors.

 ```ts
 authenticator.accessors.count({